tiby312/broccoli-project/README.md

  During construction, the elements of a tree are swapped around a lot.
 Therefore if the size of T is too big, the performance can regress a lot!
 To combat this, consider using the semi-direct or even indirect layouts listed below.
-The Indirect layout achieves the smallest element size (just one pointer), however it can suffer from a lot of cache misses of large propblem sizes.
+The Indirect layout achieves the smallest element size (just one pointer), however it can suffer from a lot of cache misses of large problem sizes.
 The Semi-direct layout is more cache-friendly but can use more memory.
  The different characteristics are explored more in depth in the [broccoli book](https://tiby312.github.io/broccoli_report) In almost all cases you want to use the Semi-direct layout.